 How to Ripen an Avocado

 If you’re like me, there are those times your avocados are not soft enough for guacamole or salads.
-There are a couple ways to speed up the ripening process.
+There are a few ways to speed up the ripening process.
 Though it will take a day or two, it’s faster than waiting for nature to take its course.

 - Place your avocado in a brown paper bag with fruit like a banana or an apple.
-The fruit will give off ethelyne gas which helps hasten the ripening.
+The fruit will give off ethylene gas which helps hasten the ripening.
 The bag helps keep the gas contained.

 - Alternatively, keep your avocados in a warm spot in your kitchen to encourage ripening.